(Webpage is currently being revised.)

-Under the leadership of PD Dr. Dietmar Krautwurst, research section II comprises the three units Odor Systems Reception & Biosignals (PD Dr. Dietmar Krautwurst), Taste Systems Reception & Biosignals (Dr. habil.
-Maik Behrens) and Chemesthesis & Metabolism (Dr. Gaby Andersen).
+Under the leadership of Prof. Dr. Veronika Somoza, research section II comprises the two units Metabolic Function & Biosignals (Prof. Dr. Veronika Somoza) and Taste and Systems Reception & Biosignals (Dr. habil.
+Maik Behrens).
 The scientists study the fundamental mechanisms of action and biosignal coding of food-relevant effector systems on the chemosensory systems of smell and taste as well as of the oro-gastrointestinal and the cellular immune system.
 The researchers want to answer the question as to how individual food choices develop and which role food effector systems play in the development of peoples’ food preferences and nutritional needs.

 - Development of biochemical, molecular and cell-biological high-throughput test systems to decode chemoreceptor-dependent actions of biofunctional food ingredients and their metabolite networks on biological systems such as mouth, nose, gastrointestinal tract, and blood immune cells.